-It’s a common knowledge that if you want your skin to feel less dry you should moisturise it more often (although healthy diet should come first).
-But not all the beauty products will give you the same results.
+It’s common knowledge that if you want your skin to feel less dry you should moisturise it more often (although a healthy diet should come first).
+But not all beauty products will give you the same results.

 One of the most natural skin moisturisers which I am a fan of is raw shea butter from Fushi.
 As an ingredient, you will find shea butter in many moisturising face creams and body butters but the quality is not the same as the raw product.

 Fushi’s raw shea butter is quite special as it’s completely unrefined, 100% natural and 100% organic with no perfume or preservatives added.
 It’s a premium grade product that comes from Ghana where shea nuts have been handpicked by The Yumzaa Women Association.
 The butter is ethically made with fair trade and the environment in mind.